teambit/docs/docs/understanding-bit/monorepos.md

 A Monorepo is a single Git repository that holds the source code for multiple projects (application and libraries) along with everything required for them.

 ### Why do teams use Monorepos?
+Teams use Monorepos to resolve variety of issues

 ### Code sharing and reuse
 Reuse